iotaledger/inx-poi/documentation/docs/welcome.md

 ## Configuration

-The extension is configured by default to connect to your HORNET instance.
+The extension will connect to your local HORNET instance by default.

 You can find all the configuration options in the [configuration section](configuration.md).